James LaBrie: Personal life

 In an interview with Elizabeth Zharoff, LaBrie said he met his wife Karen in high school.
 As of 2022, they have been married for 33 years.
-Together they have two children, one of which is drummer Chance LaBrie, with whom James has collaborated with on various musical projects.
+Together they have two children, one of which is drummer Chance LaBrie, with whom James has collaborated on various musical projects.

 LaBrie had said in many older interviews that he was Christian, and actively practiced the religion.
 However, in 2005, LaBrie said that he now considers himself "a more spiritual-directed person".

-Health and fitness are a critically important aspect of LaBrie's lifestyle as he must stay healthy to maintain the stamina required to perform lengthy shows.
-He does not drink or smoke while on the road.
-He makes sure to get plenty of rest, stays hydrated with plenty of fluids, takes vitamins, eats healthy meals including lots of fruits, vegetables, and high-protein foods.
-Exercising includes power-walking, jogging, weight training, push-ups and stretches.
-LaBrie also enjoys outdoor hobbies such as skiing, boating, hiking, and biking, all activities he describes as therapeutic that keep him healthy physically, mentally, and emotionally.
+LaBrie does not drink or smoke while on the road and keeps a healthy diet and exercise regimen, which he has credited with keeping his stamina for the band's shows.

 LaBrie is a long-time hockey fan, having played hockey growing up and regularly watching hockey games on TV.
 His love for hockey was molded by NHL greats like Dave Keon, Keny Dryden, Börje Salming, and Darryl Sittler.

 Three days before his daughter's seventh birthday, she had a seizure and went into a coma for three and a half hours, which inspired LaBrie to write the lyrics to the song "Vacant".